martyromero/martyromero.github.io/_posts/2019-01-17-if-you-needed-me.md

 tags: personal, life, journal, connection, fear, love
 ---

-Beth shared a moment of sadness with me today.
+My wife shared a moment of sadness with me today.
 It was about not having children and it made me sad also.
 We have been together for so long and I still don't know how to ease her pain.
 I don't know how to protect her and that frightens me to my core.
 I am sad with her!

 **When I wrote this, I was listening to this:**
  <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>